Last Updated on June 20, 2026 by Daniel Globe

 Dune Driving Etiquette

-If you plan to drive on the Oceano Dunes, respect the marked areas and posted speeds—usually 5 to 15 mph—to protect fragile habitat and keep people safe.
-You’ll feel the wind, sand whispering under tires, but freedom here comes with responsibility.
-Stay inside designated zones, check current regulations and seasonal closures, and don’t stray onto vegetation or wildlife nesting areas.
+If you plan to drive on the Oceano Dunes, respect the marked areas and the posted 15 mph speed limit on the beach and shoreline to protect fragile habitat and keep people safe.
+Sand whispers under your tires and the wind picks up fast, but the freedom here comes with responsibility.
+Stay inside designated zones and don’t stray onto vegetation or wildlife nesting areas.

 - Drive with a buddy and low tire pressure to avoid getting stuck; carry a recovery kit.